Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 Sadly, research suggests that by 2099, under the high emission scenario, the park will increase in temperature by 8 °F, which would make most of the national park unsuitable habitat for Joshua trees.
 Even under the low emission scenario, 80% of suitable Joshua tree habitat could be lost.
 Read more about this here.

-Will these beautiful trees become a rarety or go extinct by the end of the century?
-Hopefully, there is still time to change this prognosis.
+Will these beautiful trees become rare or go extinct by the end of the century?
+Hopefully, we can still change this prognosis.

 Where to Access the Park

-Joshua Tree National Park has three main entrances.
+Joshua Tree National Park has three main entrances plus one additional access point for the Black Rock area.

-This entrance is located near the town of Joshua Tree and is the most popular entrance for visitors coming from the west, including those traveling from the Los Angeles area.
+Located near the town of Joshua Tree, this is the most popular entrance for visitors coming from the west, especially from the Los Angeles area.
 It provides access to the Joshua Tree Visitor Center.

-This entrance provided acccess to the Black Rock Campground and surrounding area, but has no direct connection to the other parts of Joshua Tree NP.
-If you’re a first time visitor with limited time, I’d suggest to check out the bigger, connected parts of the national park first.
-However, if you’re visiting at a busy time and prefer more solitude, this is the place to be as it offers great hiking trails with lots of Joshua Trees.
+This entrance provides access to the Black Rock Campground and surrounding area, but has no direct road connection to the main sections of the park.
+If you’re a first-time visitor with limited time, I recommend starting with the larger, interconnected areas.
+However, if you're visiting during a busy season and prefer more solitude, this area is a fantastic alternative with great hiking trails and abundant Joshua trees.

 My Favorite Things to Do